HPT UK A4C

 Does PHPT need treatment?

 Yes.
-PHPT is a progressive disease.
+PHPT is a progressive and degenerative disease.
 The only definitive cure is to remove the diseased parathyroid gland (s) with surgery called a parathyroidectomy.
 If you are asymptomatic (without symptoms) you may wish to monitor your calcium levels and bone density, but ideally, surgery should be considered before your health starts to deteriorate.
-The chance of being cured by a single operation is highest and the risk of complications is lowest, when the surgery is performed by a specialist parathyroid surgeon, which is highly advisable.
+The chance of being cured by a single operation is highest and the risk of complications lowest, when surgery is performed by a specialist parathyroid surgeon, which is highly advisable.
 You should continue to keep a reasonable level of calcium in your diet and stay hydrated until surgery.

 Is there a non-surgical treatment?